olegantonyan/mpz/README.md

 #### Windows

 Grab the installer or portable binary from the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
 Qt6 builds require Windows 10+.
-Qt5 can probably run on earlier versions.
+Legacy Qt5 can probably run on earlier versions, only use it if you run old 32-bit OS below Windows 10.

-* win-x86_64 - x86 64-bit build (recommended for most users)
+* win-x86_64-qt6 - x86 64-bit build (recommended)
-* win-arm64 - native ARM 64-bit build
+* win-arm64-qt6 - native ARM 64-bit build
-* win-legacy - legacy version for x86 32-bit systems
+* win-legacy-qt5 - legacy version for x86 32-bit systems (Windows below 10)

 win-x86_64 build should also work on ARM64 systems thanks to Windows' emulation layer, but the performance may suffer.
 Use win-arm64 if you have an ARM64 Windows PC.